gradle/dpeuni-gradle-intro-build-engineers/README.md

 * Basic experience with JVM software development

 ---
+## Scenario

+In this exercise, you will author a task that checks the size of a package file produced during the build.
+If the size is too large, it will fail the build.
+You will author a *task type* in the `buildSrc` folder and then author a task using that task type.

+---
 ## Step 1 - Author Basic Task Type and Custom Task

 [Documentation reference](https://docs.gradle.org/current/userguide/implementing_custom_tasks.html#header)